brynet/unveilro/README.md

 utilizes several implementation-specific details on OpenBSD.
 For example, LD\_PRELOAD and PIE (Position Independent Executables).
+Static binaries are NOT supported for those reasons.
 **unveilro**
 must be installed in
 *$HOME/bin*